YOTAM ISHAY

 N E W S

-"Singing of the Herbs" is out now!
+"Singing of the Herbs" is OUT NOW!

-An instrumental album where Jewish folk melodies are treated as a living tradition—reshaped through improvisation, groove, and modern harmony.
+An instrumental album where Jewish folk melodies are treated as a living tradition reshaped through improvisation, groove, and modern harmony.

 UPCOMING CONCERTS